Marsh tapaculo: Distribution and habitat

 It was first sighted on April 19, 1997 in wetlands beside the Iraí River near Curitiba in southern Brazil.
 Until recently it was generally believed to be restricted to about two dozen sites in the eastern part of Paraná and Rio Grande do Sul, but has now been discovered in the highlands of Minas Gerais – far north of its previously known range.

 It occurs in seasonally flooded grassland in the floodplains of rivers.
 It inhabits areas of tall (60–180 cm), dense vegetation dominated by sedges (such as Eleocharis) and grasses.
 It forages at or near ground-level and feeds on small arthropods, mainly insects such as bugs and beetles.
 Breeding occurs in late spring.

 Status and conservation

-It is classified as an endangered species due to its small and declining population and destruction of its habitat.
+The marsh tapaculo is classified as a Vulnerable species by the IUCN due to its small, declining population (11,200 mature individuals as of 2023) and continuing habitat loss.
 Threats include drainage, sand extraction, burning of grassland and the flooding of land due to the construction of dams.
-Despite the recently discovered populations in Minas Gerais, some of which are within protected areas (the national parks of Serra do Cipó and Serra da Canastra, and the private reserve Serra do Caraça), it has been recommended not downgrading it to a lower threatened status, but it remains to be seen if this will be followed.